anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**07/13/2023:** I am presenting an invited talk on "Nonlinear dynamics of collective belief formation" in the [Dynamical Systems in the Life Sciences Satellite Workshop](https://sites.google.com/d.umn.edu/dsls2023/home) at the Ohio State University in Columbus, Ohio.

+**06/21/2023:** I am presenting a contributed posteron "Nonlinear dynamics of collective decision-making on multiple options"  in the [Collective Intelligence: Foundations + Radical Ideas Symposium
+](https://www.santafe.edu/info/collective-intelligence-2023/about) at the Santa Fe Institute in Santa Fe, New Mexico.

-**06/02/2023** I am presenting a talk on our invited session paper ["Sustained oscillations in multi-topic belief dynamics over signed networks"](https://arxiv.org/abs/2210.00353) at the [2023 American Control Conference](https://acc2023.a2c2.org/) in San Diego, California.
+**06/02/2023:** I am presenting a talk on our invited session paper ["Sustained oscillations in multi-topic belief dynamics over signed networks"](https://arxiv.org/abs/2210.00353) at the [2023 American Control Conference](https://acc2023.a2c2.org/) in San Diego, California.

 **05/14/2023:** I am presenting an invited talk on "Nonlinear dynamics of collective belief formation" in a minisymposium on Dynamics of Decisions and Behavior in Social Systems at the [SIAM Conference on Applications of Dynamical Systems](https://www.siam.org/conferences/cm/conference/ds23) in Portland, Oregon.